 But who?
 Clark and his commenters tried searching to see if the barcode—the only real identifying mark on the Evilstick package—led anywhere.
 It did.
 “I tracked it down to a factory in China,” Clark says.
 “I contacted them through [online wholesaler] Alibaba and they said, yes, they made it.
 I wanted to see if I could talk to someone involved.”

-Clark posted on his YouTube page that he appeared close to solving the mystery.
+In 2015, Clark posted on his YouTube page that he appeared close to solving the mystery.
 People waited.
-He suddenly went quiet and never made another video again.
+He suddenly went quiet and did not post another video again until 2020.

 Quickly, speculation turned to the possibility of the Evilstick being a cursed object—one that had punished Clark for his curiosity.
 His last message, which mentioned he had things nearly figured out, resembled the words of someone who had flown too close to powers he couldn’t understand.